Numerical study of the two-boson bound-state problem with and without partial-wave decomposition: Numerical Methods

 \subsection{Solution of the Eigenvalue Problem}

-Both the 1D and 2D approaches yield a homogeneous equation of the form $\vec{\psi} = \lambda(E) \, K(E) \, \vec{\psi}$.
+Both the 1D and 2D approaches yield a homogeneous equation of the form $K(E) \, \vec{\psi} = \lambda(E) \, \vec{\psi}$.
 The physical binding energy $E_2$ corresponds to the condition $\lambda(E_2) = 1$.
+It should be noted that for an isolated two-body problem with an energy-independent potential, it is computationally more direct and efficient to cast the Schrödinger equation as a symmetric matrix eigenvalue problem in momentum space \cite{Karr2010}.
+However, the present approach of searching for the unit eigenvalue of the non-symmetric Lippmann--Schwinger kernel $K(E)$ is chosen deliberately.
+In the context of three- and four-body Faddeev or Faddeev--Yakubovsky equations, the effective interaction kernels are inherently energy-dependent and non-symmetric.
+By solving the two-body problem via this unit-eigenvalue search, we rigorously test the exact iterative eigenvalue routines and non-symmetric matrix handling required for these higher-dimensional applications.

 The kernel matrix $K(E)$ is generally non-symmetric and dense.
 Furthermore, the presence of strong short-range repulsion in potentials like the Malfliet--Tjon interaction leads to large negative eigenvalues in the spectrum of $K$.
 Since standard power iteration converges to the eigenvalue with the largest magnitude (often a mode driven by the repulsive core with a large negative value), it cannot be used directly to find the physical bound state near $\lambda=1$.

 Traditionally, inverse iteration with a shift was employed to isolate the physical state~\cite{Wilkinson65, Gloeckle82b}.
 However, this requires an $O(N^3)$ matrix factorization (such as LU decomposition) at every energy step, which becomes prohibitively expensive for the large matrices encountered in the 2D vector-variable formulation.